Generalized non-local $R^2$-like inflation: Introduction

 Apart from the scalar field models of inflation which predominantly attempts to modify the scalar power spectrum, there is another possibility of changing the key parameter tensor-to-scalar ratio $r$ by modifying the gravitational power spectrum.
 Such a possibility has been recently found in geometrical modifications of GR, in particular in an ultraviolet (UV) non-local generalization of $R^2$-inflation.
-Such a non-local gravity theory has emerged with several motivations of UV completing $R^2$ gravity (see \cite{Craps:2014wga,Koshelev:2016xqb,Koshelev:2017tvv,Koshelev:2020foq,Koshelev:2020xby} and the references therein).
-Recently found non-local extension of $R^2$ gravity leads to testable predictions especially with respect to the single field consistency relation $r=-8n_t$ which gets violated solely due to the presence of non-locality.
-Here in this paper, we establish $R^2$-like inflation in an analytic non-local gravity construction including all possible higher curvatures which goes beyond the previously studied model \cite{Koshelev:2017tvv,Koshelev:2020foq}.
+Such a non-local gravity theory has emerged with several motivations of UV completing $R^2$ gravity (see \cite{Briscese:2013lna,Craps:2014wga,Koshelev:2016xqb,Koshelev:2017tvv,Koshelev:2020xby} and the references therein\footnote{See also \cite{Modesto:2021ief,Modesto:2021soh,Modesto:2022asj} for other non-local gravity models not containing an inflationary stage.}).
+Recently found non-local extension of $R^2$ gravity leads to testable predictions, especially with respect to the single field consistency relation $r=-8n_t$ which gets violated solely due to the presence of non-locality.
+Here in this paper, we establish $R^2$-like inflation in an analytic non-local gravity construction including all possible higher curvatures {(that are relevant up to the inflationary energy scales)} which go beyond the previously studied model \cite{Koshelev:2017tvv,SravanKumar:2018dlo,Koshelev:2020foq}.
 Non-local higher curvature terms are motivated from quantum gravity point of view which can be witnessed from the studies of trace-anomaly driven effective theory of quantum gravity \cite{Barvinsky:1990up,Barvinsky:1994cg,Barvinsky:1994hw} and from asymptotic safety (AS) approach to quantum gravity \cite{Bonanno:2017pkg,Eichhorn:2018yfc,Bosma:2019aiu}.
 According to the AS approach, a generic (effective) quantum gravity action must contain all the higher curvatures and infinite derivatives.
 In this paper, we study cosmological implications of non-local higher curvature terms in the view of $R^2$-like inflationary paradigm.
 In a nutshell, our primary goal is to expose all aspects of higher curvature gravity embodied with non-locality in the form of analytic infinite derivatives and higher curvature terms.
 We present features of this theory with respect to the almost scale invariant scalar power spectrum and the tensor power spectrum that can have non-trivial scale dependence.